United Kingdom–United States relations: Association football

 The United States men's team has played multiple friendlies against their Home Nations counterparts.
 Being members of separate confederations with the Home Nations being part of UEFA and the US being part of CONCACAF, their only chance to play competitive games is during FIFA tournaments.
 The United States and England have played thrice at the FIFA World Cup — in 1950, 2010 and 2022 — and remain unbeaten.
 The United States' 1–0 victory over England in 1950 is considered to be one of the biggest upsets in World Cup history.
 The other two games have both ended in draws; 1–1 in 2010 and 0–0 in 2022.
-Additionally, the two have played in nine friendlies, with England winning eight and United States one.
+Additionally, the two have played in nine friendlies, with England winning eight and the United States one.

 The United States and Wales have played once at the World Cup — in 2022 — in addition to two friendlies.
 The game ended in a 1–1 draw.
 The United States have yet to play competitive matches against Scotland and Northern Ireland.

 The Premier League has seen many American players since its inception in 1992.
 Some of the prominent ones include Tim Howard, Christian Pulisic, Clint Dempsey and Landon Donovan.
 Similarly, the Major League Soccer has seen English players, including David Beckham, Frank Lampard and Steven Gerrard.